wrapperband/OpenTrafficSurvey/TrafficDataAnalysisMethodology.md

 **Spreadsheet Manual Count & Calibration Tab**

-In order to fully calibrate the trigger method of estimating traffic levels and have an extended manual readings, in November 2013, a comparison was made of 2 hours traffic.
+In order to fully calibrate the trigger method of estimating traffic levels and have an extended set of accurate manual readings  2 hours traffic in November 2013.
 Each 5 minute section of traffic was manually counted from a video against triggering an Image by movement.

-The resulting charts are shown,  for the 5 minute sample and below for the Traffic survey - Manual Calibration 10 minute.
+THe results were input into Spreadsheet Manual Count & Calibration Tab.
+The resulting charts are available, ReadMe.md shows for the 5 minute sample chart and the 10 min sample chart is shown below.
+Manual Calibration.v.Triggered-10minSample.

 The calibration data also contains information about the variability of samples lengths.
 For a 5 minute sample a variability for Manual reading, gives the actual variability of the traffic at 23%.
 The variability increases to 28% for the trigger method, 5% additional variability.